haoxx0351/Analysis-of-ACORN-HAI/README.md

 Run the `descriptive_analysis/proportion_infection_types.R` script to generate proportion of infection types across countries with total index episodes.

 #### Stacked charts
-Run the `descriptive_analysis/stacked_charts_ast.R` script to generate stacked charts showing the proportions of AST results by antibiotic class for the index episode.
+Run the `descriptive_analysis/stacked_charts_ast.R` script to generate stacked charts showing the proportions of  antimicrobial susceptibility test (AST) results by antibiotic class for the index episode.

 #### Pie charts
 Run the `descriptive_analysis/pie_charts_ast.R` script to create pie charts displaying the proportions of AST results by antibiotics for the index episode.